Tox1415/OU-TM112/Code/Exercises/Blackjack/README.md

 ## Basic rules of the game.

-The game uses a standard deck of cards comprising 4 suits of 13 cards .
+The game uses a standard deck of cards comprising 4 suits of 13 cards.
 The cards are each given a calue as follows
-- Aces can be wirth 1 or 11 points.
+- Aces can be worth 1 or 11 points.
 - Picture cards are always worth 10 points
 - All other cards are worth their face value.